typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

    of your repo as the folder installed in your module directory).
 3. Modify the module `id` in `module.json` to match your new Foundry package ID.
 4. You may of course also change the title & description of the module in `module.json`.
+5. Rename `template-svelte-ts.lock` to the new ID of your module.
+This prevents Foundry from overwriting your development repo if you have also released your Foundry package.
 5. In `./vite.config.ts` update `s_SVELTE_HASH_ID` which references `modules/template-svelte-esm` to your new module ID.
    in step #3 above.
 Also provide a short unique hash ID for `s_SVELTE_HASH_ID`; suggestion: base it off your package ID.
 6. Open in your IDE or via command line and proceed to run `npm install`